 Slow Cooker Pot Roast

-This was another one of the meals we had with my husband’s parents, and was definitely a “meat and potato” meal.
+This was another one of the meals we had with my husband’s parents and it was definitely a “meat and potato” meal.

 As a general rule, chuck roasts are an inexpensive cut of meat.
 Anytime I find them marked down at Kroger, I buy at least two.
 I had a big 7 pounder in our deep freeze from one of my clearance scavenger hunts and that made dinner plus enough for lunches too.
 All I had to do was pick up carrots (which we also used in garden salads) and potatoes (which we also used for “fries”) and dinner was done.